 A Random Moment Sampling (RMS) system has been implemented at the state level to document county worker effort and to determine percentages for allocating Agency Management Support and Overhead (AMSO) and shared costs to benefiting programs for federal reporting.
-RMS information is available on the website http://dcf.wisconsin.gov/rms/default.htm
+Counties must keep separate cost pools for the IM, child support and child welfare programs.
+IM and child welfare are usually part of the same county human or social service department and child support may be included in the human service department.
+In situations where child support is part of the human service department, the child support program may be organizationally connected with the IM agency with both programs are supervised by the same supervisor.
+RMS information is available on the website http://dcf.wisconsin.gov/rms.